ouspg/CompSec/Lab5_ChipWhisperer/README.md

  * Your setup script (if you made modifications to it)
  * Glitch explorer logs which your program produced

-Fill your answers into the return template
+Fill your answers into the return template and return scripts/logs to separate folder.

 ---
 # Task 4